 Funding your account is possible through:

 - Bank transfer (details on website)

 Deposits usually appear in your trading account the same day but can take up to 24 hours.
-Clients can fund their account using local currencies.
-JP Markets has bank accounts with Absa, FNB, Standard Bank and Nedbank, details of which are available on their website.
+Clients can fund their accounts using local currencies.
+JP Markets has bank accounts with Absa, FNB, Standard Bank, and Nedbank, details of which are available on their website.
 For ECN and STP accounts, there is no minimum initial deposit, so traders can choose an amount they’re comfortable with.

 In terms of how to deposit funds, from your account area, select ‘deposit’, then choose your currency and payment method, and follow the instructions.
 There are no fees for deposits or withdrawals.

 Withdrawals are processed Monday to Friday from 9 am to 5 pm, GMT +2 (South African Standard Time).
 Unfortunately, there are a few security hurdles to jump through as part of the withdrawal process:

 - Log into your secure members’ area to request an internal transfer from your trading account to your landing account.